sydneyrenee/Roo-Code-mlx/docs/TESTING.md

 - Focus on individual components and utilities
 - Heavy use of mocking for dependencies
 - Fast execution
-- Currently using Jest, migrating to VS Code Testing API
+- Using VS Code Testing API and @vscode/test-cli

 ### 2. Integration Tests
 - Located in test/suite/integration/